Ask Chef Dennis

 You can leave out the sun-dried tomatoes if you don’t like them or can’t find them.
 Or you can swap them out for cherry tomatoes.
 If you use cherry or grape tomatoes, cut them in half and use them more as a garnish.
 You can cook them, but raw, they will add a nice fresh pop to the dish.

 If you like mushrooms, they will make an excellent addition to the dish.
-Quartered or cut in half would work well in the sauce; sauté them right before adding the shallots and garlic.
-No fresh garlic on hand?
-You can use garlic powder instead.
+Quartered or cut in half, they would work well in the sauce; sauté them right before adding the shallots and garlic.
+If you don’t have fresh garlic on hand, you can use garlic powder instead.

-How to make Creamy Tuscan Chicken
+How to make our Tuscan Chicken Recipe

-The first step is to preheat your oven to 375 F. Then season the chicken thighs on both sides with sea salt, black pepper, and sweet paprika.
+• Season the chicken thighs on both sides with sea salt, black pepper, and sweet paprika.

-*you can also use your favorite Italian seasoning.
+*You can also use your favorite Italian seasoning.

-Place the seasoned chicken skin side down into the hot skillet (be careful) and cook until nicely browned, about 4-5 minutes.
-Turn the chicken over once it has browned, and cook the other side for 2 minutes.
+• Add olive oil to a large skillet on the stovetop over medium-high heat.
+Place the seasoned chicken skin side down in the hot skillet (be careful) and cook until nicely browned, about 4-5 minutes.
+Once it has browned, turn the chicken over and cook the other side for 2 minutes.

 *If you’d like to add a little white wine to the sauce, this is the time to add it, deglazing the pan.

-Next, add the heavy cream and chicken stock to the pan.
+• Add the heavy cream and chicken stock to the pan.
 Bring the mixture to a light boil, reduce the heat to medium-low, and allow the sauce to reduce for about five minutes until thickened.

-Add the spinach and sun-dried tomatoes to the sauce.
-Mix into the sauce and allow to cook for 2-3 minutes over medium heat.
+• Add the spinach and sun-dried tomatoes to the sauce.

-Remove the pan from the heat and add in the grated Romano or parmesan cheese.
+• Stir to combine and cook for 2-3 minutes over medium heat.
+Remove the pan from the heat and add in the grated Romano or Parmesan cheese.
 Taste the sauce and re-season as needed.

 If you’d rather use pasta instead of potatoes, you can easily make the switch and turn it into a Creamy Tuscan Chicken Pasta dish.